-Our board of directors, with input from management and third-party valuation specialists, determines the fair value of our common stock underlying our stock-based awards.
-The Company believes that its Board of Directors has the relevant experience and expertise to determine the fair value of its common stock.
-The Company's Board of Directors intends all stock options granted to be exercisable at a price per share not less than the fair value per share of the common share underlying those stock options on the date of grant.
+Our Board, with input from management and third-party valuation specialists, determines the fair value of our common stock underlying our stock-based awards.
+The Company believes that its Board has the relevant experience and expertise to determine the fair value of its common stock.
+The Board intends all stock options granted to be exercisable at a price per share not less than the fair value per share of the common share underlying those stock options on the date of grant.